top of page

 Sue - Principal

 My life of dancing started in the 1970s when Brian and Barbara opened their first junior class at Quinton.
-I progressed through the IDTA medal system and entered medallist competitions until I took an interest in teaching.
+I progressed through the IDTA medal system and competed in medallist competitions until I took an interest in teaching.
 Whilst helping at the school in both junior and adult classes I gained my teaching skills and achieved the IDTA teaching qualification in 1993.

 When Brian and Barbara made the decision to take a step back, I was delighted to have the opportunity to become the new principal of Boscott Dance School and begin a new exciting chapter of my life in dance.